junte/junte-ui/projects/junte-ui/README.md

 </jnt-button>
 ```

-You should see the button!
-Or do you have a problem?
+You should see the button 😎

+Problems 🙀?
 Please, add issue here 👉 https://gitlab.com/junte/junte-ui/-/issues